aky3dze/LITA-Projects/HR Attrition analysis/README.md

 9. How does the work-life balance affect attrition?
 Do employees tend to quit when work-life balance is low?

 ## Data Source and Overview
 This data was obtained from the Ladies in Tech Africa (LITA) course.
-The dataset is available in the file list above.

-The dataset, sourced from Kaggle, IBM HR Analytics Employee Attrition & Performance, includes details such as employee demographics, job attributes, performance ratings, and attrition status, facilitating analysis and understanding of turnover factors.
+The dataset includes attributes such as employee demographics, performance ratings, and attrition status.
+It is available in the file list above.

-## Installation/Usage

-To use the HR Attrition Analysis Dashboard, follow these steps:

-1. **Install Power BI Desktop:** Download and install Power BI Desktop from the official Power BI Download Site.
-2. **Download Dataset:** Download the dataset from the link provided in the Dataset section.
-3. **Clone or Download this Repository:** Clone or download this repository to your local machine.
-4. **Open Dashboard:** Open the dashboard report file (HR-attrition-dashboard.pbix) in Power BI Desktop to access & explore the interactive dashboard's features.

-## Conclusion

 ## Tools and concepts applied